Note: the wording of this page was changed from "strategies" to "tactics" since that's exactly what they are: tactics.

 If you read the descriptions for each, I applaud you.
 You’re a serious trooper.

 Thanks guys!
 Having spent more than 15 hours putting this together, this is one of the few posts I’ll legitimately ask you to share.
-Please, those buttons on the left look really attractive (you know you wanna!).
+Please, those buttons on the right look really attractive (you know you wanna!).

 If you want even more link building fun, follow me on Twitter @pointblankseo.
 You won’t regret it!